IIIF/api/source/api/auth/0.9/index.md

 #### 2.2.3.
 JSONP Interaction

-Browser based clients _MUST_ use [JSONP][jsonp] callbacks to retrieve the access token; see below for the rationale for this.
+Browser based clients _MUST_ use [JSONP][jsonp] callbacks to retrieve the access token; see the note below for the rationale for this.
 The request _MUST_ have a `callback` parameter added to the URL from the `@id` field, and if an authorization code is required, that _MUST_ be present in a `code` parameter.
 An example URL:

 ```
 https://authentication.example.org/token?callback=callback_function&code=AUTH_CODE_HERE